bhandscomb/zxspectrum/README.md

 # zxspectrum
 ZX Spectrum related experimentations and investigations

 Most of these are VERY old - for example use K&R style syntax due to some really old Amiga C compilers used in the 90s, very bad formatting, and sometimes designed for ZX files being in a now weird split "header" and "bytes" format.
+This was a format that was spit out of a certain ZX Spectrum emulator on the Amiga created by Peter McGavin (think it was just called "Spectrum 1.7")

 ami2zxhsc
 * Written on Amiga to convert text style C code to HiSoft C on ZX Spectrum.